 Matric suction sensors were installed in each cover system profile to measure negative porewater pressure (suction).
 In unsaturated soils, suction provides an indication of the affinity of a soil for water, expressed as an energy potential.
-Measurements of less than 10 kPa are outside the sensor measurement range and are not considered to be accurate.
+Measurements of less than 10 kPa are outside the installed sensor measurement range and are not considered to be accurate.
 Overall, Trial #1 (Figure 3.9) observed higher suction values deeper within the cover system than Trial #2 (Figure 3.10) (suction values > 500 kPa within the compacted layer).
-The higher suction values in Trial # 1 was primarily attributed to June and July being drier than normal combined with the ability of vegetation to translocate water out of the soil matrix.
-Although elevated suction values were recorded within the compacted layer, a high degree of saturation was still maintained indicating that compacted clay was not drying out.
-The relationship between matric suction and water content could be better defined through development of laboratory water retention curves.
-A corresponding recommendation for laboratory characterization is provided in Section 5.
+The higher suction values in Trial #1 were primarily attributed to the established vegetation's ability to translocate water out of the soil matrix.
+Although elevated suction values were recorded within the compacted layer, a high degree of saturation was still maintained showing that the compacted clay has a high permanent wilting point (PWP) and that even under high suction values water is unable to be pulled from the soil matrix.

-Figure 3.9: Matric suction profile measured at Trial #1 Primary Nest(white areas indicate periods of freezing temperatures).
+Figure 3.9: Matric suction profile measured at Trial #1 Primary Nest (white areas indicate periods of freezing temperatures).

-Figure 3.10: Matric suction profile measured at Trial #2 Primary Nest(white areas indicate periods of freezing temperatures).
+Figure 3.10: Matric suction profile measured at Trial #2 Primary Nest.